clips/toposcope/README.md

 3. Install the requirements: ```pip3 install -r requirements.txt```
 4. Download NLTK's stopwords: ```python -m nltk.downloader stopwords```

+Note that a GPU is required to use this pipeline.

 ### Pipeline overview

 ![Alt text](clariah_topic_pipeline.png)